AgentsUnited/hmicouch/README.md

 - **ASAP** - Although ASAP is maintained in a separate repository, we include some convenient starter classes and configuration in the CIP module.

 ## Build
 To build this module you need Ant and the HMI Build Tool, available in [this repository](https://github.com/ArticulatedSocialAgentsPlatform/hmibuild/tree/master).
-It must be placed in the parent folder, next to the *hmicouch* folder.
+It must be placed in the parent folder, next to the *intent-planner* folder.
 Then run the commands `ant clean`, `ant resolve` and `ant compile`.
 Take a look at how it was done in the [demonstrator repository](https://github.com/AgentsUnited/demonstrator) readme instructions.

 ## Run